Ecofascism: 2010s

-Brenton Tarrant, the Australian-born perpetrator of the Christchurch mosque shootings in New Zealand described himself as an ecofascist,ethno-nationalist, and racist in his manifesto The Great Replacement, named after a far-right conspiracy theory originating in France.
+Brenton Tarrant, the Australian-born perpetrator of the Christchurch mosque shootings in New Zealand described himself as an ecofascist, ethno-nationalist, and racist in his manifesto The Great Replacement, named after a far-right conspiracy theory originating in France.
+In the manifesto Tarrant specifically mentions Breivik as an ideological and operational influence.
+Researchers point to Tarrant's terrorist attack as the moment when discussion of ecofascism moved from academic and specialist circles into the mainstream.
 Jordan Weissmann, writing for Slate, describes the perpetrator's version of ecofascism as "an established, if somewhat obscure, brand of neo-Nazi" and quotes Sarah Manavis of New Statesman as saying, "[Eco-fascists] believe that living in the original regions a race is meant to have originated in and shunning multiculturalism is the only way to save the planet they prioritise above all else".
 Similarly, Luke Darby clarifies it as: "eco-fascism is not the fringe hippie movement usually associated with ecoterrorism.
 It's a belief that the only way to deal with climate change is through eugenics and the brutal suppression of migrants."

 Patrick Crusius, the perpetrator of the 2019 El Paso shooting wrote a similar manifesto, professing support for Tarrant.
 Posted to the online message board 8chan, it blames immigration to the United States for environmental destruction, saying that American lifestyles were "destroying the environment", invoking an ecological burden to be borne by future generations, and concluding that the solution was to "decrease the number of people in America using resources".
+Crusius outlined how he took inspiration from Tarrant and Breivik in his manifesto.
 Crusius and Tarrant also inspired Philip Manshaus who attacked a mosque in Norway in 2019.
+The El Paso shooting showed the increasing revival of ecofascism in popular discourse, and increased the public awareness of the "greening of hate".